Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - copied scripts to heads of other html files.
 Not sure if needed straight away but won't hurt yet.
 - relative pathing on scripts broke.
 When will I learn.

+## Monday 5/5
+### Last minute things.
+Trying to finish the todo list.
+- Added the blog, careers, details, faq, new-arrivals, partners, shipping, and terms pages with header and footers.

 ### Misc